 As stated above, this is only an option for teeth that have had root canal treatment.
 The gums are isolated from the teeth and an opening is made from the back side of the tooth.
 A strong whitening solution is placed on a cotton pellet and then the opening is temporarily sealed.
 This is left for about a week and then the color is checked.
 The tooth will usually take two or three visits to whiten in this manner.

-This method requires an impression to be made of your mouth so that a custom tray, which holds the whitening gel against your teeth, can be made.
+This method requires an impression to be made of your mouth in the office so that a custom tray, which holds the whitening gel against your teeth, can be made.
 The gel is typically worn for a few hours a day for a period of one to three weeks.

 Since the results vary from patient to patient there is no firm answer.
 We do know that teeth tend to become darker as time passes, so touch-up treatments are occasionally needed to keep the teeth lightened.
 Your eating, drinking, smoking and home care habits definitely have an effect on how long the treatment lasts.
 Remember that the base shade of teeth is yellow or white and that we cannot whiten this base color.
 However, most patients are very satisfied with the results of whitening treatments.

 Some patients report a temporary increase in sensitivity.
 Tender gums are also a known side effect especially if you are whitening at home and use too much of the whitening solution.
 Remember that a little is good, and a lot will not make your teeth any whiter.